Robinhood Options Fees Overview

 Trading Put Spreads on Robinhood

-If your short put has a strike price above the strike price of the long put, you’ll want the underlying stock's price to remain above the short put (neutral to bullish).
+If your short put has a strike price above the strike price of the long put, you’ll want the underlying stock's price to stay above the short put (neutral to bullish).
 If your short put’s strike price is below the strike price of the long put, you want the stock price to go down (bearish).

 Free Robinhood Account